littleecooper/eleanor-blog/src/blog.md

 2. Type in `git status` onto the terminal.
 This will show you all of the modified file names.
 3. See if any modifications have been made (they will come up in red)
 4. OPTIONAL; Do `git diff` to view the changes
+5. Press Q to quit out of Git diff
 5. If you are happy, type `git add .` (the `.` will stage all modified files).
 Alternatively you can do `git add path/to/file` to stage a specific file.
 6. Then you type `git commit -m "your commit message"` (the `-m` stands for message)
 7. The modified file(s) will then turn green instead of red